typsy-dev/documentation/README.md

 2. SCORM
 4. Typsy Web Player
 5. Typsy LMS API
-6. xAPI (contact us for more information about this beta feature)
+6. [xApi](https://github.com/typsy-dev/documentation/blob/master/xApi.md) - contact us for more information about this feature.

 Each of these approaches are detailed below under 'Integration options'.